5173 Database Analyst - Reporting

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A Bachelor’s degree or the equivalent is required; a Bachelor’s degree in a computer-related field is preferred.

 Experience: Two years of experience in database design, administration, and database application programming is required.
 Functional knowledge of database management systems and SQL is required.
-Experience with database query tools and products, Oracle, PL/SQL, and the use of microcomputers in business application is required.
+Experience with database query tools and products, Oracle, and PL/SQL is required.
 Oracle certification is preferred.
 Experience with ODBC, web development, Microsoft Excel, and Microsoft Access is preferred.
 Work experience in higher education is preferred.

 Skills: The ability to understand and manage complex software and database systems is required.
 The ability to maintain confidentiality in regard to information processed, stored, or accessed by the systems is required.
 The ability to manage multiple concurrent projects and to reason analytically is required.
 The ability to work with and train people possessing differing levels of technical knowledge is required.
 Effective verbal and written communication skills and proficiency in writing technical specifications are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other: The twenty-four hour scope of University operations requires this position to be available evenings, nights, and weekends to respond to calls regarding questions or problems with the University’s computing systems.